kreutziger/ma-skripte/README.md

 ## Known Problems

 If a country is not in the country dict, the output can break, just add the country to the dictionary.
-Also you should use the -l/--logo option only on bands and album searches.